-The eigenvalues of matrix A must be inside the unit circle by construction for the VAR(1) process of the driving variables to be stationary.
-I also assume that zero is not an eigenvalue of matrix A as that ensures the inverse matrix A^{-1} in (13) exists and is well-defined according to the Invertible Matrix Theorem.
+The eigenvalues of matrix A must be inside the unit circle by construction for the VAR(1) process associated with the forcing variables to be stationary.
+I also assume that zero is not an eigenvalue of matrix A as that ensures the inverse matrix A^{-1} in (13) exists and is well-defined according to the invertible matrix theorem (Strang (2016)).

-As a result, the existence and uniqueness of a solution to C that satisfies (12) also pins down D through (13) ensuring the existence and uniqueness of the full solution to the forward-looking part of the LRE model given by the state-space form in (8) - (9).
-Hence, assuming Γ_0 is invertible as indicated before, solving the companion Sylvester equation given by (12) to obtain C turns out to be enough to characterize the solution to the forward-looking part of the LRE model in (8) - (9).
+As a result, the existence and uniqueness of a solution to C that satisfies (12) also pins down D through (13) ensuring the existence and uniqueness of the full solution to the forward-looking part of the LRE model given by the linear state-space form in (8) - (9).
+Hence, assuming Γ_0 is invertible as suggested before, I find that solving the companion Sylvester matrix equation given by (12) to obtain C is enough to characterize the solution to the forward-looking part of the LRE model in (8) - (9).